minglongxue/minglongxue2.github.io/_pages/about.md

 ---

-I am currently a Lecturer at Chongqing University of Technology, working as member of Big Data and Machine Learning Lab.
-I have been honored as Shiji Scholar of Chongqing University of Technology.
-Before coming to Chongqing University of Technology, I obtained my Ph.D degree from Nanjing University in 2021.
+I am currently a Lecturer in the College of Computer Science and Engineering at Chongqing University of Technology, working as a member of the Big Data and Machine Learning Lab.
+I have been honoured as Shiji Scholar of Chongqing University of Technology.
+Before coming to Chongqing University of Technology, I obtained my Ph.D. degree from Nanjing University in 2021.

 I received my B.S.
 Degree and M.S.
-Degree from Chongqing Jiaotong University and Yunnan Minzu University in 2013 and 2017 respectively.
+Degrees from Chongqing Jiaotong University and Yunnan Minzu University in 2013 and 2017 respectively.

 [[中文版本]](https://minglongxue.github.io/index2.html)